 Uneven tire alignment will result in premature wear of the tires, which eventually leads to sudden tire bursts.

-One great sign of wheel misalignment is uneven wears on your tires.
+One great sign of wheel misalignment is uneven wear on your tires.
 Other indicators of misalignment that you should look out for are;

 - Drifting of the car even as you try to drive straight